External Advisory Committee

 Dan Gallagher is President and CEO of Soleo Communications.
 Soleo’s mission is to make useful connections for people everywhere, every day.
 Its software-as-a-service platform is used by a variety of companies that provide consumer-facing services ranging from mobile applications to directory assistance.
 SOLEO provides these services with carrier-grade security, reliability and performance.
 Dan earned an MBA at the Simon School of Business, and Soleo’s headquarters is in the greater Rochester area, in Victor.

-Halevy heads the structured data management research group at Google.
-Prior to that, he was a professor of computer science at the University of Washington in Seattle.
-He co-founded Nimble Technology and co-founded Transformic, a company that created search engines for the deep web, and was acquired by Google.
+Alon Halevy is the Chief Executive Officer of Recruit Institute of Technology and is a leading researcher in the area of data integration.
+Prior to that, he headed the structured data management research group at Google.
+He has also been a professor of computer science at the University of Washington in Seattle.
+He co-founded Nimble Technology (now Actuate Corp.) and co-founded Transformic, a company that created search engines for the deep web, and was acquired by Google.

 John Kelly is senior vice president of corporate operations at Xerox.
 Prior to Xerox, Kelly founded and served as president and chief executive officer of Niteo Partners Inc. and at Cap Gemini.
 He is a Trustee of the University of Rochester and serves on the University of Rochester’s Simon School of Business executive advisory council and dean’s forum.